adamsuskin/vite-ts-react-tailwind-template/README.md

-# vite-ts-react-tailwind-template
-Template repository with Vite, TypeScript, React, and Tailwind
+# Template Repo for Vite, TypeScript, React, and TailwindCSS

+## Prerequisites

+- Node 20
+- PNPM 8.x

+## Main Callouts

+- ESLint is configured with my personal taste for rules.